KKrijnen/web-msi-viewer/README.md

 https://kkrijnen.github.io/web-msi-viewer/

-Only .imzML files with the following metadata flags are supported:
+At this moment, only .imzML files with the following metadata flags are supported:

     <accession="IMS:1000031" name="processed"/>